stephendade/aprilmav/README.md

 If you are not using a Raspberry Pi Camera V2, you will need to calibrate your
 camera:

+### Note for the Raspberry Pi

+In some cases, the default OpenCV for the Raspberry Pi may not process frames fast enough.

+See https://qengineering.eu/install-opencv-4.4-on-raspberry-pi-4.html for building an optimised version of OpenCV.

 ```
 $ CameraCal.py
 ```